uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/scheduling_controls/resumable_tasks.rst

 The ``oneapi::tbb::task::suspend`` function called within a running task suspends execution of the task and switches the thread to participate in other oneTBB parallel work.
 This function accepts a user callable object with the current execution context ``oneapi::tbb::task::suspend_point`` as an argument.
+The user-specified callable object is executed by the calling thread.

 The ``oneapi::tbb::task::suspend_point`` context tag must be passed to the ``oneapi::tbb::task::resume`` function to trigger a program execution at the suspended point.
 The ``oneapi::tbb::task::resume`` function can be called at any point of an application, even on a separate thread.